ndp-software/ts-service-worker/README.md

 ```
 These are just a few examples of a caching plan.
 Each application is different and requires careful consideration and crafting. **TS-Service-Worker** makes developing a custom caching service worker easy and error-free.

-## Usage
+## Getting Started and Usage

+Install with npm, yarn or your weapon of choice.
+There are no prerequisites, but Typescript is key to reaping the benefits.

-After npm installing, there are several ways to use this:
+There are several ways to use this:

 ### Within Express